MediaComem/comem-archidep/ex/netlify-static-deployment.md

 If you visit the **URL** printed in your terminal, you should be able to witness the static clock website up and running!

-### :question: Push a change and witness continuous deployment!
+### :question: Optional: push a change and witness continuous deployment!

 Open the `static-clock-website` website in your code editor and make a change.
 For example, change the `background-color` property on the `<body>` element in